OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/mobile-engagement/mobile-engagement-sample-backend-integration-sharepoint.md

                         string category = item["Category"].ToString();
                         string actionURL = ((FieldUrlValue)item["URL"]).Url;

-                        // Send an HTTP request toocreate AzME campaign int campaignId = CreateAzMECampaign
+                        // Send an HTTP request to create AzME campaign int campaignId = CreateAzMECampaign
                             (name, notificationTitle, notificationMessage, category, actionURL).Result;

                         if (campaignId != -1)
                         {
-                            // If creating campaign is successful then set this tootrue item["IsProcessed"] = "Yes";
+                            // If creating campaign is successful then set this to true item["IsProcessed"] = "Yes";

-                            // Now try tooactivate hello campaign also await ActivateAzMECampaign(campaignId);
+                            // Now try to activate the campaign also await ActivateAzMECampaign(campaignId);
                         }
                         else